 Pasta alla Gricia is all about fatty pure pork flavors and the way those flavors meld with pasta.
 In this dish, the pork fat in guanciale melds with starchy pasta water to create a basic white sauce that’s the star of the pasta show.
 Sure, Pecorino Romano and black pepper share the playbill but, unlike in Cacio e Pepe, these ingredients merely act as necessary supporting actors.

-The History of Pasta alla Gricia
+The History Of Pasta Alla Gricia

 If we could travel back in a time machine a few hundred years, we’d like to think that alla Gricia would be the pasta that most Romans would be eating upon our arrival.
 In the real world, we have to settle for the pasta’s documented history which is sketchy at best.

-Some stories link the dish to the mountain origins of Pasta Amatriciana and a small town called Griscian while others reference a Swiss canton.
+Some stories link the dish to the mountain origins of Pasta Amatriciana and a small town called Grisciano while others reference a Swiss canton.
 The recipe has even been linked to German bakers in Rome.
 In other words, nobody knows for sure.

 What we do know is that stretching ingredients in dishes like Alla Gricia has sustained people throughout human history.
 In all likelihood, ancient Roman cooks didn’t understand starch and fat emulsions scientifically.
 Either way, they probably appreciated the dish’s simple, affordable way of taking a little bit of cured pork and creating something satisfying and magical.